 - When the timer goes off, slowly open your eyes, take a couple moments to center yourself, and continue on with your day.

 One of the oldest Zen Buddhist meditations is a mindfulness-based practice where you become the observer of sounds, sensations, images, feelings, and thoughts.
 This meditation helps to focus your attention, which cultivates an awareness that ultimately leads to becoming mindful of how you are choosing to interpret your experiences.
-From there, you develop the ability to make more conscious choices in your life.
+From there, you develop the ability to make more conscious choices in your life through both the practice of meditation and mindfulness.

 - Wherever you’re at, take a seat, close your eyes, and become aware of your environment.